 Want to Volunteer at CWA?
 Attend a New Volunteer Orientation!

-We hope you will consider joining our volunteer team.
 Cat Welfare offers a wide variety of volunteer opportunities at a range of commitment levels.
-The first step to becoming a part of the volunteer team is to read our Volunteer Handbook.
+The first step is to read our Volunteer Handbook.

-If you have questions about our volunteer program, but aren't quite ready to register for orientation, please contact our volunteer coordinator through our contact form or at 614.268.6096 ext.
+If you have questions about our volunteer program, please contact our volunteer coordinator through our contact form or call 614.268.6096 ext.
 106.

 Fund Raising & Marketing